Current Emphasis: Performance qualification testing aspects associated with distribution packagingMembers:

 .
 They are willing to collaborate regularly to share information, improve their skills, and actively work on advancing the general knowledge of the domain.
 They take ownership of this area of interest and create value for their colleagues.Mission statement

-Mission: To provide a forum for the exchange of views and ideas on distribution packaging research including:
+Mission: To provide a forum for the exchange of views and ideas on advancing distribution packaging through performance qualification testing by:

-- Identify those issues related to distribution packaging that are seen to be important, relevant to the broader distribution packaging community and need reviewing.
+- Identifying issues related to packaging for distribution that are seen to be important and relevant to the broader packaging community and need reviewing.

-- Tackle various aspects relating to distribution packaging that remain unresolved or in need of improvement.
+- Tackling various aspects relating to simulation testing of the distribution environment that are new, remain unresolved or in need of improvement.

-- Meet regularly to engage in forward looking discussions and set the research agenda.
+- Meeting regularly to engage in forward looking discussions and set the research agenda.

-- Promote the exchange of students and personnel across institutions.
+- Promoting the exchange of students and personnel across institutions.

-- Work together to increase the likelihood of attracting research / development funding to assist us in our research
+- Working together to increase the likelihood of attracting research / development funding to assist us in our research.

 Establishing WG’s within the CoP, each with a well-defined mission on a specific issue helps broaden participation.
 Currently there are several ‘hot’ topics that seem to be of interest to many and these include: